Michael-Davinroy/CS4530-CS5500-Spring-2021/tutorials/week5-unit-testing.md

   ```

-2. .toBe()
+2.
-  Use .toBe to compare primitive values or to check referential identity of object instances.
-It calls Object.is to compare values, which is even better for testing than === strict equality operator.
+  Use .toBe() to compare primitive values or to check referential identity of object instances.
+It calls Object.is to compare values, which is even better for testing than '===', the strict equality operator.

 - ```ts